If you’re wondering what’s the best green tea for PCOS, how it can help you or how to use it, then you’re in the right place.

 - the leaves spend these last two weeks growing in the shade.
 This shade-grown approach actually increases the amount of chlorophyll in the leaves.

 So, overall, all green tea provides similar health benefits.
-However, if you want to get higher amounts of antioxidants, then matcha is a good choice for pcos.
+However, if you want to focus on getting more antioxidants, then matcha has an advantage of regular green tea.

 HOW TO USE GREEN TEA FOR POLYCYSTIC OVARY SYNDROME